What is sensory deprivation?

 Why might someone be into sensory deprivation?

-Sensory deprivation is all about losing one sense to focus on the others.
-As human beings, we rely on all of our senses, all of the time.
-For example, even when I blog and listen to music, my fingers are giving me the sense of touch and telling my brain that I am striking the keys while my nose is telling my brain that there are no foul odours in the air.
-On the day to day though, those senses work at a perfunctory level that only ever serve to help us do what we need to do and t help to keep us safe.
+Sensory deprivation is all about losing one (or more) sense to focus on the others.
+As human beings, we rely on all of our senses, all of the time, for example, even when I blog and listen to music, my fingers are giving me the sense of touch and telling my brain that I am striking the keys, and my nose is telling my brain that there are no foul odours in the air.
+On the day to day though, those senses work at a purely perfunctory level that only ever serve to help us do what we need to and help keep us safe.
 When we take away one of those senses, the others are quickly heightened to compensate for the loss.
 To use the most common example, if you take away sight, hearing becomes more attuned to help the body make sense of its surroundings.
-The skin becomes more sensitive, helping to determine the presence of other bodies and surfaces in the room, even airflow around the room becomes more noticeable, which you might not have noticed before.
+The skin becomes more sensitive, helping to determine the presence of other bodies and surfaces in the room, even the airflow around the room becomes more noticeable, which you might not have noticed before.
 People who are into sensory deprivation often seek an experience that allows them to “feel”.
-Of course, they’ve felt and have been alive for a long time, but their mind and body is so on autopilot that they have never truly had to focus their senses on their environment.
-Don’t forget, with one sense gone, all of the others become heightened, so sensual candles can smell nicer than before, touch can feel more arousing than before and a voice or some music can be resonate more than ever before.
+Of course they’ve felt before and have been quite alive for a long time, but their mind and body is so on autopilot that they have never truly had to focus their senses on their environment.
+Don’t forget, with one sense gone, all of the others become heightened, so sensual candles can smell nicer than before, touch can feel more arousing than before and a voice or some music can resonate even more than ever before.
 Sensory deprivation can sound like such a basic thing, but it can be so intense and meaningful between a couple.
 It’s a great trust-builder, too!

 How did you discover you were into sensory deprivation?